sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Possible solutions:**

-- Cache hit ratio should be at least 99%, please open an issue on Sourcegraph to add additional indexes  to add additional indexes
+- Cache hit ratio should be at least 99%, please [open an issue](https://github.com/sourcegraph/sourcegraph/issues/new/choose) to add additional indexes
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json